Brushing twice a day is important to keeping your teeth and gums healthy

 - Learn about

-of teeth and read about the different types of teeth that make
+the anatomy of teeth and read about the different types of teeth that make

 up your smile!